-On Saturday, May 4, 2019, Preservation Texas invites you to celebrate National Historic Preservation Month with a visit to our Bassett Farms Conservancy located in Falls and Limestone counties near Kosse, Texas.
-We will be dedicating the Texas Historical Marker at the 1875 Bassett House, while offering an opportunity to tour the farmstead, enjoy a barbecue lunch and participate in a conservation workshop.
-Weather permitting and depending on the condition of Sulphur Creek, there will also be an opportunity to hike to the largest of our nineteen ponds.
-Click here to register today!
+On Saturday, June 8, 2019, Preservation Texas invites you to Bassett Farms Conservancy, located in Falls and Limestone counties near Kosse, Texas.
+The grounds open at 1:00 pm, and at 2:00 pm we will be dedicating our Texas Historical Marker at the 1875 Bassett House.
+Visitors will also have an opportunity to tour the farmstead and participate in a conservation workshop.

-There is no cost to attend the dedication, tour the grounds or participate in the conservation workshop.
-However, donations will be welcome to support our preservation and education efforts at the Conservancy.
+There is no cost to attend, however, donations of any amount will be encouraged to support our long-term preservation and education efforts at the Conservancy.
 We are especially grateful for the support and enthusiasm of our friends at the Limestone County Historical Commission and the Falls County Historical Commission who will be joining us at the farm!

 The event will include an “open house” showcasing the unrestored historic Bassett House (first floor), period outbuildings (dairy, bunk house and cotton seed shed), the Conservancy office and library, the farmhouse grounds as well as selected artifacts and UT Austin School of Architecture studio projects focused on the Conservancy.
 Before you go, watch a short video about Bassett Farms Conservancy here.